So6Rallye/csgo-market-sniper/README.md

 These instructions will guide you through the process of setting up and running the bot.
 1. **Install Python:** The bot is written in Python.
 If you don't have Python installed on your system, you can download and install it from the [official website](https://www.python.org/downloads/).
 2. **Clone the repository:** Clone this repository to your local machine using `git clone https://github.com/jcardama/csgo-market-sniper.git`.
-3. **Install dependencies:** Navigate into the cloned repository and run `pip install -r settings/requirements.txt` to install the necessary dependencies.
+3. **Install dependencies:** Navigate into the cloned repository and run `pip install -r .\settings\requirements.txt` to install the necessary dependencies.
 4. **Add the CSGOFloat Extension:** Download the CSGOFloat Extension `.crx` file as explained in the section "Acquiring the CSGOFloat Extension".
 Add the path of your downloaded `.crx` file to the `chrome_options.add_extension` function in the `functions.py` file.
 Example:
 ```python
 options.add_extension('path_to_your_crx_file.crx')